Docker

 VariableDescriptionValuesDefault

 NETWORKWhich Cardano network to connect to.
-This impacts both Ogmios and the underlying Cardano node.mainnet, testnetmainnet
+This impacts both Ogmios and the underlying Cardano node.mainnet, preview, preprodmainnet

 OGMIOS_PORTWhich ports to listen to (both for WebSockets and health endpoints)Any valid port number.1337

 Ogmios doesn’t use any form of persistent storage, but cardano-node does.
-The mainnet and testnet databases are not compatible, so it is recommended to instrument docker-compose to use different namespaces for different networks (so that you can switch from one another without risking any database conflicts).
+The mainnet, preview and preprod databases are not compatible, so it is recommended to instrument docker-compose to use different namespaces for different networks (so that you can switch from one another without risking any database conflicts).
 Compose can do this easily by passing an extra flag: --project-name.

-For example, for running cardano-node + ogmios on the testnet, listening to tcp/1338, do:
+For example, for running cardano-node + ogmios on the preprod network, listening to tcp/1338, do: